KovnaTheCute/TevliarSetting/Tevliar Setting/Statblocks/Rotting Watcher.md

 **DM’s Note:**
 Rotting Watchers are best used as eerie foreshadowing tools rather than direct threats.
 Encountering one suggests a necromancer’s presence nearby, perhaps watching the adventurers even now.
 Their unnerving appearance and tragic servitude can add a sense of dread to necromantic lairs or cursed ruins.

 If the party captures a rotting watcher, communication is difficult but possible through magic.
-Revealing the watcher’s torment—and its inability to see despite its many eyes—can serve as a powerful moment of horror or pity, grounding the necromancer’s evil in something deeply personal.
+Revealing the watcher’s torment—and its inability to see despite its many eyes—can serve as a powerful moment of horror or pity, grounding the necromancer’s evil in something deeply.